-0382.15.10.45 Evidence for a Success Rebut
+0356.15.10.24 Evidence for a Success Rebut

-In order for an applicant/recipient to rebut successfully the presumption of full or partial ownership, ALL of the following evidence is required:
+In order for an applicant or deemor to rebut successfully the presumption of full or partial ownership, ALL of the following evidence is required:

-- o A statement by the applicant or deemor on an AP-92 containing the penalty clause, giving his/her allegation regarding ownership of the funds, the reason for establishing the joint account, the date the account was made joint, the source of the funds, who made deposits and the source of the deposits, who made withdrawals from the account, how the withdrawals were spent, whose Social Security number was on the account; and, - o Corroborating statements (on form AP-92A) from other account holder(s); and, - o Submittal of the original and revised (if any) account records showing that the change above was made.
-Photocopies are necessary for the record; and, - o The AP-92 from the applicant and the AP-92A(s) from the joint account holder(s) must provide the information needed to establish that none of the funds, or only a portion of the funds, are owned by the applicant.
-The applicant must submit all available documentary evidence to support the statements in the AP-92 and AP-92A(s).
+o A statement by the applicant or deemor on an AP-92 containing the penalty clause, giving his/her allegation regarding ownership of the funds, the reason for establishing the joint account, the date the account was made joint, the source of the funds, who made deposits and the source of the deposits, who made withdrawals from the account, how the withdrawals were spent, whose Social Security number was on the account; and, o Corroborating statements (on form AP-92A) form other account holder(s); and, o A new account must be established in the name of the applicant which contains only the applicant's funds, or a change must be made in the account designation which removes the applicant/deemor's name from the account, or restricts the applicant/deemor's access to the funds in the account; and, o Submittal of the original and revised (if any) account records showing that the change above was made.
+Photocopies are necessary for the record; and, o The AP 92 from the applicant and the AP 92A(s) from the joint account holder(s) must provide the information needed to establish that none of the funds, or only a portion of the funds are owned by the applicant.
+The applicant must submit all available documentary evidence to support the statements in the AP 92 and AP 92A(s).
 The evidence should, if available, include a financial institution record, or other source document.
 A source document is a passbook or other document which shows deposits, withdrawals, and interest for the period for which ownership is being rebutted.
 The documentary evidence should support the allegations of ownership, and should not contradict the statements on the AP-92 and AP-92A.